 Eagle Cragg sits overlooking Stonethwaite.
 It’s a massive slab of rock that geologists tell us was extruded from the earth as thick, viscous magma from deep in the earth’s crust.
 Looking at it, I can begin to imagine those forces at work.

 My original painting just began to look a little bit flat, a little bit boring.
-So yesterday out came the paints and I added some highlights, enhancing the rosy glow of sunlight on the top of the Cragg and contrasting those with cool blue shadows in the lower half of the painting.
+So yesterday out came the paints again and I added some highlights, enhancing the rosy glow of sunlight on the top of the Cragg and contrasting those with cool blue shadows in the lower half of the painting.

 Now I think it’s finished, but you never know and next month I might look again.